shaggysa/sudoku-1440/README.md

 This is an interactive sudoku creating/solving GUI in 1440p created in python with Tkinter.

-Resolution scaling has been implemented, but it is untested and almost certainly broken.
+Resolution scaling has been implemented, but it is a work in progress.

 It can solve puzzles you input and create its own puzzles for you to solve.